The 7 best winter lodges in Canada

 With the swish of a sabre sword, the top of a champagne bottle is decapitated and the bubbly flows, in celebration of a good day at Whistler.
 This technique of opening champagne, called sabrage, is just one of the indulgences at this exquisite, landmark ski-in/ski-out property.

-Aside from the usual winter comforts – open fires, day spa, piano bar – the hotel has ski valets to help you put on ski boots, as well as be there on the snow’s edge to carry your skis or snowboard back to the locker, and to hand you a hot chocolate.
+Aside from the usual winter comforts – open fires, day spa, piano bar – Fairmont Chateau Whistler has ski valets to help you put on ski boots, as well as be there on the snow’s edge to carry your skis or snowboard back to the locker, and to hand you a hot chocolate.

 Address: 4599 Chateau Boulevard, Whistler, British Columbia

-There’s a roaring log fire and a 15-metre high window in the triple-height ‘great room’ of this indulgent timber ski chalet.
-The chalet holds eight suites for 16 guests and has its own helicopter pad, high-tech cinema room, wellness area with gym and pool, a snooker table, hot tubs, a sophisticated bar area and an elegant dining room.
+There’s a roaring log fire and a 15-metre high window in this indulgent timber ski chalet’s triple-height ‘great room’.
+The Bighorn chalet holds eight suites for 16 guests and has its own helicopter pad, high-tech cinema room, wellness area with gym and pool, a snooker table, hot tubs, a sophisticated bar area and an elegant dining room.
 The food is at the gourmet level.
 The lodge has been voted the best ski chalet at the World Ski Awards for the past three years.

 As for skiing, the daily choice is to go heliskiing or tackle the slopes of Revelstoke.
 Decisions, decisions.